rapidsai/ucx-py/docs/source/install.rst

 If OFED drivers are not installed on the machine, you can download drivers at directly from `Mellanox <https://www.mellanox.com/products/infiniband-drivers/linux/mlnx_ofed>`_.
 For versions older than 5.1 click on, *archive versions*.

-Building UCX 1.11.1 or 1.9 (deprecated) as shown previously should automatically include IB/RDMA support if available in the system.
+Building UCX >= 1.11.1 as shown previously should automatically include IB/RDMA support if available in the system.
 It is possible to explicitly activate those, ensuring the system satisfies all dependencies or fail otherwise, by including the ``--with-rdmacm`` and ``--with-verbs`` build flags.
 For example:

 ::